Nikon Coolpix L610 vs Nikon Coolpix L820

 Optical image stabilization uses gyroscopic sensors to detect vibrations of the camera.
 The lens and / or sensor move in response, adjusting the optical path.
 This ensures that any motion is corrected before the sensor captures the image.

-Distinctly more microphone(s)
+Measurably more microphone(s)

 1 more microphone(s).
 More microphones result in better sound quality and enable the device to filter out background noise.

 Substantially more internal storage